thegitoffice/github-user-created_finaltest1/README.md

 ## Round 2 Updates
 - Added functionality to cache the last successful lookup in localStorage under "github-user-${seed}"
 - Repopulates the form on load with the cached data
+- Implemented an aria-live alert #github-status that reports lookup status (in progress, successful, or failed)

 ## Installation
 Simply open the index.html file in a web browser to run the application.